denoland/std/http/README.md

 ```

 This will check if the parsed `data` value is an Array and if every element in
 it is a string.
-If that is true, it will pass on to the rest of the chain.
-Note
+If that is true, it will pass on to the next handler.
+Note that
-that we actually change the context - we declare that after our middleware, the
+we actually change the context - we declare (in the second type parameter of
-`data` property has the type `string[]` instead of the previous `unknown`.
+`Middleware`) that after our middleware, the `data` property has the type
+`string[]` instead of the previous `unknown`.

 Without explicitly declaring in the `Middleware` type that we depend on `data`
 in the context, Typescript would not have let us access it on the request